Updated: May 25

 Beyond the aforementioned reasons for adding intros to your arsenal is the simple fact that playing and intro will be expected of you if you ever “lead a song/tune” in a jam session or in a band.
-Playing an intro to “kick off” a piece of music is a critical part of the language of folk & roots music and, therefore, it behooves you to learn a few of the “most common phrases” so that you can mingle successfully with the natives.
+Playing an intro to “kick off” a piece of music is a critical part of the language of folk & roots music and, therefore, it behooves you to learn a few of the most common phrases so you can mingle successfully with the natives.

 Outros are the musical equivalent of a concluding sentence.
 Outros also serve a couple of different purposes:

 1.)
 Playing a classic ending lick at the end of a performance conveys a sense of closure and finality to the audience and/or the other musicians.